bentoml/BentoML/README.md

 docker run -p 5000:5000 my_prediction_service
 ```

+BentoML ensures that this docker container has all the required dependencies installed
-In addition to the model inference API, this containerized BentoML model server also
+with the exact version where it is created.
+In addition to the model inference API, this
-comes with instrumentations, metrics & healthcheck endpoint, prediction logging, tracing
+containerized BentoML model server also comes with instrumentations, metrics/healthcheck
-and it is ready for your DevOps team to deploy in production.
+endpoints, prediction logging, tracing and it is thus ready your DevOps team to deploy
+in production.

 Read the [Quickstart Guide](https://docs.bentoml.org/en/latest/quickstart.html)
 to learn more about the basic functionalities of BentoML.
 You can also try it out